 Standing Up to Environmental Conditions

 Corrosion testing is performed to determine the susceptibility of materials to corrosion under certain environmental conditions.
 Corrosion can be costly and devastating, so testing makes sense before damage occurs.
-Since all metals and alloys are susceptible to corrosion under some environmental conditions, corrosion testing can help compare materials, estimate the life of products, and determine if a material will meet the needs of its intended application.
+Since all metals and alloys are susceptible to corrosion under some environmental conditions, Laboratory Testing provides corrosion testing to help customers with:

-The corrosion specialists at Laboratory Testing provide many types of corrosion analysis to help you select the most appropriate materials and protective treatments for your products including a salt spray test, humidity test and accelerated intergranular corrosion testing.
 Although corrosion testing is frequently performed during product design, it can also be extremely helpful in providing answers when an unexpected corrosion problem occurs with a product in service.
-We utilize corrosion analysis and other relevant materials testing to identify corrodents and environmental factors responsible for corrosion attack or perform a full root cause failure analysis.
+We utilize corrosion analysis and other relevant materials testing to identify corrodents and environmental factors responsible for corrosion attack or to perform a full root cause failure analysis.
+The corrosion specialists at Laboratory Testing provide many types of corrosion analysis to help you select the most appropriate materials and protective treatments for your products.

 Corrosion Testing Capabilities at LTI